bilenevgin/traffic-sign-classifier/README.md

-Traffic Sign Classification Project
+Traffic Sign Classification and Detection Project

-This project is a Convolutional Neural Network (CNN) classifier designed to identify various traffic signs with high accuracy.
-The model was developed using the German Traffic Sign Recognition Benchmark (GTSRB), a comprehensive dataset featuring images from real-world road conditions in Germany.

-Project Goal
+This project combines object detection and image classification into a hybrid system for traffic sign recognition.
+It was developed to use the strengths of two approaches: YOLOv11 for real-time traffic sign detection and localization, and a Custom CNN Classifier trained on the GTSRB dataset for classification of cropped traffic sign images.
+Together, this hybrid system can both detect traffic signs in an image and classify them into their correct categories.

-The primary goal of this project is to provide a reliable traffic sign recognition solution for autonomous driving systems or driver assistance technologies.
-The model classifies traffic signs captured under different lighting, angles, and environmental conditions, enabling vehicles to accurately interpret their surroundings.
+The goal of this project is to build a reliable pipeline for traffic sign recognition that can be used in autonomous driving or driver assistance technologies.
+YOLO detects traffic signs and draws bounding boxes.
+The detected sign images are cropped and passed into the CNN classifier.
+The CNN then outputs the final predicted class.
+The processed images with bounding boxes and predicted labels are saved in the try_predict directory.

-Technical Details:

-The following technologies and methods were used in the development of this project:

-Dataset: The German Traffic Sign Recognition Benchmark (GTSRB) dataset, which consists of thousands of images belonging to 43 distinct traffic sign classes.
+The CNN classifier was trained on the German Traffic Sign Recognition Benchmark (GTSRB) dataset.
+This dataset contains 43 distinct traffic sign classes and includes thousands of real-world images from Germany with variations in lighting, angles, and weather conditions.

+The YOLO model was trained on a separate dataset with 21 traffic sign categories such as stop, do_not_enter, traffic_light, bus_stop, and others.
+This dataset was used specifically for detection.

+Since the YOLO dataset and the GTSRB dataset are not the same, there are some limitations.
+Some classes overlap directly such as stop, no entry, and traffic lights.
+Some are similar but not identical, for example warning in YOLO compared with classes like general caution or slippery road in GTSRB.
+Many classes exist only in one dataset and not the other.
+This mismatch sometimes leads to misclassifications when the CNN receives crops of traffic signs that do not have a direct equivalent in its training set.

-Technologies Used: The PyTorch library was used for building and training the model.
-Pillow and OpenCV libraries were utilized for image processing and preprocessing steps.
+The project was implemented using PyTorch for building and training the CNN model.
+Ultralytics YOLOv11 was used for traffic sign detection.
+Pillow and OpenCV libraries were used for image processing and preprocessing.
+Pandas, NumPy and Matplotlib were used for data handling and visualization.

-Model Architecture:

-A custom Convolutional Neural Network (Custom CNN) architecture was designed for this project.
-This architecture consists of multiple sequential convolutional (Conv2d) and pooling (MaxPool2d) layers to extract meaningful features from the images.

-Batch normalization (BatchNorm2d) was applied after each convolutional layer to improve model performance and accelerate training.

-Data Preprocessing: Images were resized to a standard dimension (64x64) and normalized to make them suitable for model training.

-Training and Results:
+The custom CNN architecture consists of multiple convolutional layers with batch normalization, ReLU activations and max pooling layers.
+The input images were resized to 64x64 and normalized before training.
+The fully connected layers end with 43 outputs representing the GTSRB classes.

-The model was trained for 20 epochs using the Adam optimization algorithm and the Cross-Entropy Loss function.
+The CNN model was trained for 20 epochs using the Adam optimizer and CrossEntropyLoss.
+The training loss decreased steadily and reached a very low value of 2.73×10⁻⁶.
+The final accuracy on the test dataset was 96.22 percent.

-Training Loss: As training progressed, the loss value decreased steadily, indicating that the model was effectively learning from the data.
-The final loss value in the last epoch reached an extremely low level of 2.73x10⁻⁶, which demonstrates the model's excellent fit to the training data.

-Accuracy: The trained model achieved an impressive 96.22% accuracy on the test dataset.
-This result proves that the model can successfully classify new, unseen traffic signs.

-Areas for Improvement:

-While the project is a success, there are several areas that could be enhanced to further boost performance:

-Data Augmentation: Data augmentation techniques, such as random rotations, zooming, and brightness adjustments, could be applied to the training data to improve the model's generalization capabilities.

-Dropout Layers: Dropout layers could be added to the fully connected layers to prevent overfitting.
-This ensures more stable performance, especially when working with larger datasets.

-Exploring Different Architectures: Transfer learning approaches using more complex and deeper architectures (e.g., pre-trained models like ResNet or VGG) could be explored.

-Contact

-I appreciate you taking the time to review this project.
-I am always open to feedback and constructive criticism.
-Your insights would be highly valuable for further developing this work.
+In the hybrid system, YOLO detects and crops traffic signs, and the CNN classifies these cropped images.
+Annotated results are stored in the try_predict folder.
+The system works well for overlapping classes but misclassifications occur due to dataset mismatches.

+There are several areas for improvement.
+One is to retrain YOLO and CNN on a common dataset with the same classes and labeling rules, or at least map YOLO outputs to CNN equivalents more systematically.
+Data augmentation such as random rotations, zooming and brightness changes could be applied to improve generalization.
+Dropout layers can be added to the fully connected layers to reduce overfitting.
+Another possible improvement is to combine YOLO predictions and CNN confidence values for better decision making.
+Transfer learning approaches with pre-trained models like ResNet or VGG could also be explored.

+Annotated results of the hybrid system can be found in the try_predict folder.

+Thank you for reviewing this project.
+I welcome feedback and suggestions, especially regarding dataset harmonization and real-time deployment on embedded systems such as Raspberry Pi.